romaninsh/dorm/docs/src/introduction.md

 the codebase was riddled with hardcoded SQL queries.
 As business logic evolves, it will require changes in the data structure.

-Persistence abstraction of DORM creates a layer for backward-compatibility.
+Persistence abstraction of Vantage creates a layer for backward-compatibility.
 Operations like splitting a table into two tables, moving columns between tables can be handled without affecting change in business logic.